RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/upgrading-with-operator.md

 After the Operator upgrade is complete, you can upgrade Redis Enterprise cluster version using the following steps.

 1. Run `kubectl edit rec` in the namespace your Redis Enterprise cluster is deployed in.
-2. Replace the `image:` declaration under `redisEnterpriseImageSpec` with the new version tag you found in the Operator release notes.
+2. Replace the `image:` declaration under `redisEnterpriseImageSpec` with the new version tag you found in the operator release notes.
 3. Save the changes to apply

 The rolling upgrade of the cluster nodes' statefulSet starts.